uio-bmi/sfb_knowledgebase/docs/_sources/getting_started_bioinf.rst.txt

 Running an analysis from the command line in UNIX environment
 ----------------------------------------------------------------

-Run tools from a Docker image
+Running tools from a Docker image
 ------------------------------------

 Docker image is a template, a definition of how a computing environment (including libraries, packages, installations and the operating system) should